Treatment for recurrent ovarian cancer

 Platinum-sensitive

 If it’s been six months or more since your last treatment with carboplatin or cisplatin chemotherapy, the cancer is called platinum-sensitive.
 This means that there’s a greater chance it will respond to more platinum-based treatments.
 In this case, your oncologist will suggest giving you more carboplatin.
-This is usually in combination with another drug, such as paclitaxel (Taxol®) or pegylated liposomal doxorubicin hydrochloride (PLDH or Caelyx®).
+This is usually given with another drug, such as paclitaxel (Taxol®), pegylated liposomal doxorubicin hydrochloride (PLDH or Caelyx®) or gemcitabine.

 Sometimes you can become allergic to carboplatin.
 If this happens, it’s sometimes possible to continue with carboplatin at a later date, using something called a desensitisation regime.
 This means that all future doses of carboplatin are given at a very low dose and the dose is then gradually increased.
 It’s also sometimes possible to switch to cisplatin, which is very similar to carboplatin.
 If you have a severe allergy, it’s sometimes necessary to stop platinum chemotherapy altogether.

-Some women will have very platinum-sensitive disease when they’re diagnosed with recurrent ovarian cancer and may have multiple courses of platinum-based treatment over many years.
+You may continue to have multiple courses of platinum-based treatment over many years.
 Unfortunately, it’s common to develop resistance to the platinum-based chemotherapy over time.
-This type of cancer is then called platinum-resistant.
+This type of cancer is then called platinum-resistant

 Platinum-resistant